Skip to main content

 2501 resources sync -d ./config --org platform-team

-On pull, only that organization’s resources are exported.
-On sync, resources in other organizations are ignored, and a file that declares a different organization is rejected.
+On pull, only that org’s resources are exported.
+On sync, files declaring a different org are rejected.
 Always pair pull --org with sync --org so the two operations cover the same scope.

 Keeping secrets out of git